DisguisedOwI/Pizza-Bakery-Fram-Bot/README.md

 I recommend that you do this on a private server.

-# If you have a problem does not detect the pizza.
+# If you have a problem with the bot.
 What you can try then is to replace the images in the pizza folder.

+The left side has been reported by some to be a bit buggy

+Change your FPS to higher or lower it can fix the problems for some (probably won't work)

 # Virustotal.
 It will likely be mistakenly flagged as a trojan.